Last updated November 30, 2020.

 For many Canadian entrepreneurs, there comes that lightbulb moment when they think of a breakthrough idea for a new product or service.

-While entrepreneurs are passionate about their ideas and want to change the world, they often regret waiting too long getting started and waiting too long to sell their ideas.
+While small business owners are passionate about their ideas and want to change the world, they often regret waiting too long to start their business, or come up with a business plan.

-Below are some top corporate tax planning tips for Canadian entrepreneurs.
+Below are some top corporate tax planning tips for Canadian small business owners.

-If you want to take advantage of all the available tax deductions and reduce your tax burden, you need to collect receipts for all business-related activates.
-And by “all” we mean ALL.
+If you want to take advantage of all the tax deductions available to you and reduce your tax burden, you need to collect receipts for all business-related activities.

 Why keep the original receipts?
-The Canada Revenue Agency does not accept credit card statements as proof of business expenses.
+The Canada Revenue Agency doesn't accept credit card statements as proof of business expenses.

 The majority of Canadian entrepreneurs are small business owners, many of whom operate their business out of their home.

-There are a lot of tax advantages when it comes to operating a business out of your home.
+There are tax advantages to having a workspace in your home.

 Normally the percentage is determined by the size of your office in relation to the total size of the home.
 If your office takes up 10% of the home’s total footprint, the business use home percentage would be 10%.